If you need help urgently, but are too scared or unable to make a noise or speak, you can:

 First of all you need to know that the abuse is not your fault regardless of what the other person says.
 They choose to be abusive and their behaviour is their responsibilty.
 The decision to do something against your abuser is a hard one, however, it is important to know that whether you decide to leave or stay, there is confidential help and support available and you are not alone.

-- Swindon Domestic Abuse Support Services (SDASS) local 24 hour helpline provided by Swindon Women's Aid: 01793 610610.
+- Swindon Domestic Abuse Support Service (SWA) local 24 hour helpline: 01793 610610.
 This service supports male and female victims of domestic abuse and offers advice to family members.

 - Wiltshire Police: In an emergency always dial 999.
 The Wiltshire Police non-emergency number is 101.
 You can request information from the Police (under Clare's Law) about whether your partner has been abusive in other relationships, visit: Domestic Violence Disclosure Scheme (Clare's Law)

 - National 24 hour domestic abuse helpline (operated by Women's Aid and Refuge): 0800 247 2000

 - The National Stalking helpline: 0808 802 0300 or visit the Suzy Lamplugh Trust website

 - Childline (counselling service for children and young people): 0800 1111

 - For male victims of domestic violence visit Men's Advice Line (MALE) or call 0808 801 0327

 - For lesbian, gay, bi-sexual and transgender victims of domestic violence: visit Galop or call 020 7704 2040